jimmyskull/LUAunit/doc/index.rst

 .. function:: failIf( cond, message )

-    If the condition *cond* evaluates to *true*, stops the ongoing test and mark it as failed with the given message.
+    If the condition *cond* evaLUAtes to *true*, stops the ongoing test and mark it as failed with the given message.
     Else, continue the test execution normally.

 .. function:: success()